 The Group has assessed that the forward-looking default rate component of its ECL on trade receivables is not material because substantial amount of trade receivables are normally collected within one year.
 Moreover, based on management's assessment, current conditions and forward-looking information does not indicate a significant increase in credit risk exposure of the Group from its trade receivables.

-Trade receivables written-off amounted to P1,954 and P212,196 in 2021 and 2020.
-The allowance for impairment losses on trade receivables amounted to P7,929 as at December 31, 2021 and 2020 (Notes 6 and 13).
-The carrying amount of trade receivables amounted to P781,129 and P646,880 as at December 31, 2021 and 2020, respectively (Notes 6, 13, 30 and 31).
+Trade receivables written-off amounted to nil and P1,954 in 2022 and 2021, respectively.
+The Company recognized provision for impairment losses amounted to P10,325 and nil in 2022 and 2021, respectively.
+The allowance for impairment losses on trade receivables amounted to P18,254 and P7,929 as at December 31, 2022 and 2021, respectively (Note 6).
+The net carrying amount of trade receivables amounted to P962,099 and P781,129 as at December 31, 2022 and 2021, respectively (Notes 6, 31 and 32).